 You can deploy your java application on the Mac OS X. All the Java products can be embedded in a package to be deployed on the Mac OS X. This package will be a ZIP archive that contains for every Java Product a folder with a special structure.
 This folder is known as a bundle.
 The bundle groups related resources together in one place.

 Of course, not all the features that are available for a Windows application are available for the Mac OS X. For the Java products deployed on the Mac OS X the following settings are supported at this time:

 - Single or multiple Java products in one package

 - Java settings.
 Most of the settings you can specify for the Java products are supported.
 There are some exceptions: splash screen, JVM type and Library path are not supported.

-Other settings that are available for a MSI package and are Windows Installer related, like custom actions, registry entries, environment variables etc. are not supported.
+Other settings that are available for an MSI package and are Windows Installer related, like custom actions, registry entries, environment variables etc. are not supported.

-Also, there are some Mac OS X specific settings that are supported like: Description, Minimum OS, Icon, Signature, Bundle ID and you can even specify custom properties or any other predefined application property.
+There are some Mac OS X specific settings like: Description, Minimum OS, Icon, Signature, Bundle ID and you can even specify custom properties or any other predefined application property.

-You can enable the creation of a Mac OS X by adding a Mac OS X Build in Media page.
+You can enable the creation of a Mac OS package by adding a Mac OS X Build in Builds page.